MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/5_create-publish-mobile-app.md

 ![Create and Publish your Mobile App](../../media/image%2877%29.png)

-For setting up the mobile app for your training portal, you will need to request for a mobile APP (APK) from Microsoft and setup your Google Playstore account.
+For setting up the mobile app for your training portal, you will need to request for a mobile APP (APK) from Microsoft and setup your Google PlayStore account.
 You’ll also be required to share release manager access with Microsoft to enable automatic updates to the mobile app.

 ## Steps to create Mobile App for the training portal